traits/dynamic_plot/readme.md

 ## dynamic_plot

-Pelican plugin for embedding custom [D3](https://d3js.org/)- and [three.js](https://threejs.org/)-based scripts CSS.
+Pelican plugin for embedding custom [D3](https://d3js.org/) and [three.js](https://threejs.org/) scripts and associated CSS.
 This is a rewrite/extension of [Rob Story's plugin](https://github.com/wrobstory/pelican_dynamic).
 A live example can be found [here.](https://depot.traits.de/articles/2020/04/16-using-d3-and-threejs.html#using-d3-and-threejs)

 ### How